rkimoakbioinformatics/oakvar/mkdocs/docs/overview.md

 The main OakVar command for annotation is `ov run`.
 For example, the following command will annotate the variants in a VCF file, `input.vcf`, with annotation sources ClinVar and COSMIC and generate an annotated VCF file, `annotated.vcf` as well as a database file, `annotated.sqlite`.

-    ov run input.vcf -a clinvar cosmic -t vcf -n annotated
+    ov module install clinvar # if clinvar module is not already installed. ov run input.vcf -a clinvar cosmic -t vcf -n annotated

 ## Query